 Last December, Punjab had also announced that it will soon launch a startup incubator called as ‘Start-up Hub’.
 The incubator will be located in Mohali city.

-Moreover, Delhi had also announced to launch startup incubator in lines of T-Hub, an India’s largest startup incubator to date.
+Moreover, Delhi had also announced to launch startup incubator in lines of T-Hub, an India’s largest startup accelerator to date.

 Like this content?
 Sign up for our daily newsletter to get latest updates.